HiPay Review

 Pricing Details

-No published rate card on hipay.com/en/pricing — the page invites contact with sales and offers no public numbers.
+No published rate card on hipay.com/en/pricing, since the page invites contact with sales and offers no public numbers.
 Working assumptions for a typical mid-market European ecommerce merchant: blended deposit fees in the 1.2-2.9% range on card volume depending on monthly volume, average transaction size, card mix (credit vs debit, domestic vs international), risk profile and APM mix.
 Interchange++ pricing is offered as an alternative for merchants with the procurement sophistication to handle pass-through-plus structures.
-Rolling reserve terms exist (HiPay's documentation explicitly references rolling reserve duration and percentage in the financial report module) but specific reserve rates are negotiated per merchant.
+Rolling reserve terms exist (HiPay's documentation explicitly references rolling reserve duration and percentage in the financial report module), but specific reserve rates are negotiated per merchant.
 FX markup is undisclosed and likely sits in the 0.5-1.5% range typical for European PSPs.
 Setup fees: 'opening an account is free' per the official site, but commercial onboarding for non-SMB volume involves negotiation.
-For iGaming operators reading this: even if HiPay accepted gambling volume (they typically would not), the pricing structure isn't designed around high-risk traffic and would land at the upper end of the range — that's a market signal, not a HiPay-specific weakness.
+For regulated iGaming operators, HiPay does process gambling volume for European licensed operators, but the pricing structure isn't built for high-risk traffic and lands at the upper end of the published range, confirmed by the Q1 2026 revenue-to-volume ratio drop to 0.74% (from 0.78% in 2025) as iGaming customer mix shifted.

 Negotiation Tips

 Submit the contact form for a tailored proposal.
 Run parallel quotes against Worldline (the dominant French/European competitor), Adyen, Stripe and Mollie at minimum.
-For French domestic card volume specifically, push HiPay on Carte Bleue rates — that's their home-market strength and the pricing should reflect it.
-Request method-level breakdown rather than blended pricing; the spread between debit and credit, domestic and international, premium and standard cards is where margin sits in opaque pricing structures.
-Rolling reserve is negotiable based on chargeback history under 0.65% disputed transaction ratio.
+For French domestic card volume specifically, push HiPay on Carte Bleue rates, since that is their home-market strength and the pricing should reflect it.
+Request a method-level breakdown rather than blended pricing, since the spread between debit and credit, domestic and international, premium and standard cards is where margin sits in opaque pricing structures.
+Rolling reserve is negotiable based on chargeback history under a 0.65% disputed transaction ratio.
 Ask explicitly about FX markup as a line item rather than letting it hide inside the deposit rate.
 Volume tier breakpoints around €100k, €500k and €1M monthly typically justify rate reductions.
-If you're a French or Benelux ecommerce business, HiPay should be competitive.
-If you're processing significant volume outside Western Europe, the math will favor Adyen or Stripe.
+If you are a French or Benelux ecommerce business, HiPay should be competitive; if you are processing significant volume outside Western Europe, the math will favor Adyen or Stripe.

 Speed & Settlement